Serving all people by providing personalized health and wellness through exemplary care, education and research.

-How can you tell if your child’s treatment is working?
-If you answer “yes” to either of the questions below, your child’s asthma may not be in control.
-If the treatment isn’t working, don’t give up!
+If you answer “yes” to either of the questions below, your child’s asthma may not be under control.
 With the right plan, asthma can be controlled.
-Work with your child’s health care provider to improve the plan.
-Discuss any problems that make it hard for you or your child to stick to the plan.
-Almost any problem can be solved.
+Following all instructions and working with your child’s healthcare provider is the best way to control your child's asthma.

-Does your child wake up at night with symptoms more than 2 times a month?
-If the answer is yes, talk to your child’s health care provider.
+Does your child wake up at night with asthma symptoms more than 2 times a month?
+If the answer is yes, talk to your child’s healthcare provider.

 Has your child needed to take oral steroids more than 2 times in the past 12 months?
 If the answer is yes, talk to your child's healthcare provider.